 Installing chimney caps, screens, and sealing vents and pipes effectively prevents wildlife breaches.
 Ensuring the roofline is fortified with durable materials and eliminating any gaps is crucial to stop animals from entering.
 Promptly fixing any siding holes and discouraging nesting near porches or decks with sturdy screening are also key steps.
 Additionally, managing overhanging branches and nearby vegetation can deter animal access.

 Front Range Pest technicians possess the expertise to tailor exclusion traps to both the specific pest and the building’s architecture.
 These traps are strategically placed over entry points, capturing animals as they exit at night.
 Some traps may need support for correct positioning, and covered traps are sometimes used to maintain the trapped animal’s calm by limiting its visibility until it can be safely released back into the wild.
 Exclusion trapping is highly adaptable, with a no one-size-fits-all approach, ensuring each job is customized for optimal results.

 Although some wildlife may seem small and harmless, it’s crucial to be aware of the risks they pose.
 Wild animals can carry diseases and parasites, and their bites can be painful and dangerous.
 To safeguard your health and that of your family, it’s advisable to contact a trained professional to address any wildlife concerns.

-Front Range Pest is a local, family-owned, and operated pest and wildlife control company serving central Colorado and southern Wyoming.
-Our techs are licensed, insured, and certified with the proper credentials to provide effective pest management for your home or business.
-As your trustworthy, all-inclusive insect and wildlife specialists, we provide peace of mind by tracking wildlife entry points, removing nuisance pests, properly sealing access areas, cleaning up, and making necessary repairs.
-Contact us today to schedule an inspection.
+Front Range Pest is your trusted, family-owned pest and wildlife control company serving central Colorado and southern Wyoming.
+Our certified technicians have the expertise and credentials to ensure effective pest management for your home or business.
+As your all-in-one insect and wildlife specialists, we offer peace of mind by identifying wildlife entry points, removing nuisance pests, sealing access areas, performing cleanup, and making essential repairs.
+Schedule an inspection with us today.